-2017 RHS Chatsworth - The Cruse Bereavement Care Garden
+2017 - RHS Chatsworth Flower Show - The Cruse Bereavement Care Garden

 The most personal garden I have designed to date; this project was inspired by the recent loss of my father in law at the beginning of 2016, following his battle with terminal illness.
 Dedicated to the Cruse Bereavement Care charity the intention was to tell the story of terminal illness and the journey from the perspective of the loved ones.